paul-straetmans/nice-html-with-css/README.md

 Another option is to use an extension like [User CSS](https://chrome.google.com/webstore/detail/user-css/okpjlejfhacmgjkmknjhadmkdbcldfcb?hl=en) to append the css afterwards in the browser.

+### Firefox style import

+Open the Firefox Developer Tools and click the Style Editor Tab.
+Click the Import-Button and select the distributed css file from your disk to apply it.

 ## 🎮 Usage

 Developers can inspect the warning/error by reading the message in the devtools styles (filter styles for "content").